 Also, if the disabled person is an adult dependent living in your home, such as an adult child or aging parent, your revocable living trust should address what would happen to this individual in the event of the estate holder’s death and a “lifetime interest” in certain trust assets can be arranged.

-Your Florida revocable living trust can allow your trustee to manage federal estate tax issues.
+2. Your Florida living trust can help manage federal estate taxes.

 If your “gross estate” is over a certain size then it may be exposed to the federal estate tax or death tax.
 This “exposure” is nothing to take lightly as it averages around 45% of the amount owed and usually needs to be paid within 9 months of the estate owner’s death.
 This tax has put many a family business OUT of business.
 A properly prepared revocable living trust can be designed minimize estate taxes, particularly where a couple is married and an A-B trust strategy is adopted or other charitable giving strategies, such as a charitable lead trust, are included in the trust.